Open-MBEE/confluence-mdk/README.md

 #### `s3`, `neptune` and `import` Environment variables:

  - ~`NEPTUNE_REGION` - the AWS region in which the Neptune cluster is located~ deprecated; use `AWS_REGION` instead
- - `AWS_REGION` - the AWS region in which the Neptune cluster is located
+ - `AWS_REGION` - the AWS region in which the Neptune cluster and S3 bucket are colocated
  - `NEPTUNE_S3_BUCKET_URL` - the `s3://...` bucket URL
  - `NEPTUNE_S3_IAM_ROLE_ARN` - the ARN associated with the Neptune cluster's role for loading data from S3
  - `AWS_ACCESS_KEY_ID`  - AWS access key id